 - work with the international community to prevent the proliferation of nuclear and other weapons of mass destruction;

-- redouble efforts to persuade Russia and the US to reduce their nuclear arsenals, as a staging post to multilateral reductions based on strong international governance and a credible framework for conflict resolution.
+- redouble efforts to persuade Russia and the US to reduce their nuclear arsenals, as a staging post to multilateral reductions based on strong international governance and a credible framework for conflict resolution, leading to the elimination of all nuclear weapons as soon as this becomes practicably possible.